serverlessworkflow/specification/specification.md

 Event states define that workflow instances are triggered by the existence of the defined event(s).
 Defining a cron-based scheduled starts for the runtime implementations would mean that there needs to be an event service that issues the needed events at the defined times to trigger workflow instance creation.

+The `adhoc` property defines what happens with the workflow instance once all of its execution paths complete (and workflow execution is not explicitly terminated by using the `terminate` property of the [state end definition](#End-Definition)).

+By default, as decribed in the [Core Concepts](#Core-Concepts) section, a workflow instance is terminated once there are no more active paths being executed.
+By setting `adhoc` to `true`, you can bypass this default behavior.
+In this case once there are no active workflow starting states, instead of terminating the instance, the instance should be kept alive and the workflow starting state should become active again.
+In this scenario you must pay close attention to the state [end definition](#End-Definition) as the only way to terminate a workflow instance when `adhoc` is set to `true` is by explicitly ending an execution path with the end definition `terminate` property, or by using the workflow [execution timeout](#ExecTimeout-Definition) definition.

+Some use-cases for setting `adhoc` to `true` involve data batch processing or processing of event streams.
+You can reference the [specification examples](#Examples) to see the `adhoc` property in action.

 #### Schedule Definition